Odquinteroc/AI-Project/README.md

-The content of this branch Main serve as a production enviornment where all the files and documents would have previously passed a QA testing process.
-The project is based on fruits disease image recognition.
-Work of Lambton College Big Data Analytics DSMM post graduate team
+The content of this branch (main) serve as a production enviornment where all files and documents have previously passed a QA testing process.This project focuses on the recognition of diseases in fruits using image classification techniques.
+It is part of the work conducted by the Big Data Analytics DSMM postgraduate team at Lambton College.